nuscien/trivial/Core/README.md

 Includes writable JSON DOM `JsonObjectNode` and `JsonArrayNode`.
 And includes lots of useful converter like following.

-- `JsonJavaScriptTicksConverter`, and its fallback converters, to convert `DateTime` from/to JavaScript ticks number in JSON.
+- `JsonJavaScriptTicksConverter` and its fallback converters to convert `DateTime` from/to JavaScript ticks number in JSON.
-- `JsonUnixTimestampConverter`, and its fallback converters, to convert `DateTime` from/to Unix timestamp number in JSON.
+- `JsonUnixTimestampConverter` and its fallback converters to convert `DateTime` from/to Unix timestamp number in JSON.
 - `JsonNumberConverter` and `JsonNumberConverter.NumberStringConverter`, to read number string in JSON.
-- `JsonStringListConverter` and its character separated converters (such as `JsonStringListConverter.WhiteSpaceSeparatedConverter`), to convert a string list from/to a string in JSON.
+- `JsonStringListConverter` and its character separated converters (such as `JsonStringListConverter.WhiteSpaceSeparatedConverter`) to convert a string list from/to a string in JSON.

 ### CSV